QuackShot: Development and release

 QuackShot was developed and published by Sega for the Sega Genesis.
 In May 1991, Sega presented the game at the Consumer Electronics Show.
-The game was released in Europe in 1991, in North America on December 19, 1991 and in Japan the following day.
+The game was released in North America on November 1991, in Europe a month later, and in Japan on December 20, 1991.
 QuackShot was released as part of a bundle called The Disney Collection for Genesis in 1996 alongside Castle of Illusion.
 The game was also ported to the Sega Saturn and released exclusively in Japan alongside Castle of Illusion again as part of the Sega Ages series in 1998, entitled Sega Ages: I Love Mickey Mouse.